Tuesday, September 18, 2012

 As the saying goes ‘a picture says a thousand words’ so think carefully about the images you use to represent your business.

 For the cover photo, we recommend an attractive, impactful image (optimum size is 851 pixels x 315 pixels) that shows off what’s special about your business – be it beautiful locations, great products, iconic branding, or perhaps the way your service makes your customers feel.
-Remember though, Facebook does not allow cover photos to contain the following:

 For your profile pic (which must be at least 180 pixels wide), choose something simple, to the point and with a recognisable image or your logo.